Galois/Counter Mode: Basic operation

-Like in normal counter mode, blocks are numbered sequentially, and then this block number is combined with an initialization vector (IV) and encrypted with a block cipher E, usually AES.
-The result of this encryption is then XORed with the plaintext to produce the ciphertext.
-Like all counter modes, this is essentially a stream cipher, and so it is essential that a different IV is used for each stream that is encrypted.
+GCM operates as a counter mode block cipher to produce ciphertext.

-The ciphertext blocks are considered coefficients of a polynomial which is then evaluated at a key-dependent point H, using finite field arithmetic.
-The result is then encrypted, producing an authentication tag that can be used to verify the integrity of the data.
-The encrypted text then contains the IV, ciphertext, and authentication tag.
+For authentication, the ciphertext blocks are treated as coefficients of a polynomial evaluated at a key-dependent point H using finite field arithmetic.
+The result is then encrypted, producing an authentication tag that can be used to verify the integrity of the data, so that the encrypted text has the IV, ciphertext, and authentication tag.

 GCM operation.
-For simplicity, a case with only a single block of additional authenticated data (labeled Auth Data 1) and two blocks of plaintext is shown.
+For simplicity, a case with only a single block of added authenticated data (labeled Auth Data 1) and two blocks of plaintext is shown.

 Encryption: A series of 128-bit counters is encrypted using the block cipher E with key K; this can occur in parallel.
 The results are combined using bitwise XOR with 128-bit plaintext blocks, producing a series of ciphertext blocks.

 Authentication: The Additional Data and these ciphertext blocks are combined using multiplication with a key-dependent constant H in the Galois field GF(2^{128}) to produce the authentication tag.